William and John Bissell established Bhadrajun Artisans Trust (BAT) in 1988

 7. Vishnu Kant

 Fabindia (or Fabindia Ltd.) is an Indian chain store retailing garments, furnishings, fabrics and ethnic products handmade by craftspeople across rural India.
-Established in 1960 by John Bissell, an American working for the Ford Foundation, New Delhi, Fabindia started out exporting home furnishings, before stepping into domestic retail in 1976, when it opened its first Fabindia retail store in Greater Kailash, New Delhi.
-Today it has over 300 stores across India and abroad, and is managed by his son, William Bissell.
-The products of Fabindia are mainly sourced from villages helping to provide and sustain rural employment in India.
+Established in 1960 by John Bissell, an American working for the Ford Foundation, New Delhi, Fabindia started out exporting home furnishings, before stepping into domestic retail in 1976, it opened its first Fabindia retail store in Greater Kailash, New Delhi.
+Today it has over 300 stores across India and abroad and is managed by his son, William Bissell.
+The products of Fabindia are mainly sourced from villages, helping to provide and sustain rural employment in India.
 They are currently produced by over 40,000 artisans and craftspeople across India.
 Hand-crafted products also encourage good craftsmanship. - Facts from Wikipedia

 William N Bissell "I am passionate about Education...

-From 1990 to 1999 William continued to work in the craft sector and investigated many different forms of "Community Ownership," finally finding a method of allowing small shareholders to buy into community-owned companies while gaining access to necessary capital funds.
-William worked with Banks to ensure that these unlisted companies could offer liquidity to their shareholders.
+From 1990 to 1999, William continued to work in the craft sector and investigated many different forms of "Community Ownership," finally finding a method of allowing small shareholders to buy into community-owned companies while gaining access to necessary capital funds.
+William worked with Banks to ensure these unlisted companies could offer liquidity to their shareholders.
 It took another five years to work out an accurate valuation methodology for correctly valuing the assets of these community-owned companies, providing artisan shareholders with an opportunity to realise this value.

-In 1999 William became the Managing Director of Fabindia.
-Throughout his career, William has dedicated his energy to empowering the creative potential of rural India, by promoting access to quality education and providing economic opportunities for its traditional artisans.
+In 1999, William became the Managing Director of Fabindia.
+Throughout his career, William has dedicated his energy to empowering the creative potential of rural India by promoting access to quality education and providing economic opportunities for its traditional artisans.

-From 1990 to 1999 William continued to work in the craft sector and investigated many different forms of "Community Ownership," finally finding a method of allowing small shareholders to buy into community-owned companies while gaining access to necessary capital funds.
-William worked with Banks to ensure that these unlisted companies could offer liquidity to their shareholders.
+From 1990 to 1999, William continued to work in the craft sector and investigated many different forms of "Community Ownership," finally finding a method of allowing small shareholders to buy into community-owned companies while gaining access to necessary capital funds.
+William worked with Banks to ensure these unlisted companies could offer liquidity to their shareholders.
 It took another five years to work out an accurate valuation methodology for correctly valuing the assets of these community-owned companies, providing artisan shareholders with an opportunity to realise this value.

-In 1999 William became the Managing Director of Fabindia.
-Throughout his career, William has dedicated his energy to empowering the creative potential of rural India, by promoting access to quality education and providing economic opportunities for its traditional artisans.
+In 1999, William became the Managing Director of Fabindia.
+Throughout his career, William has dedicated his energy to empowering the creative potential of rural India by promoting access to quality education and providing economic opportunities for its traditional artisans.